lux-org/lux/doc/source/guide/export.rst

 Exporting Visualizations to Matplotlib
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We can also be export the visualization as code in `Matplotlib <https://matplotlib.org/>`_.
+We can also export the visualization as code in `Matplotlib <https://matplotlib.org/>`_.

 .. code-block:: python